 These medicines are used to cure trichomoniasis by destroying the parasite that causes the condition.

 Oral metronidazole can be taken either as a single dose or as multiple doses.
-A single oral dose of metronidazole can be taken by a pregnant woman if needed.1 Women who are breast-feeding will be instructed by their doctors on the use of metronidazole.
+A single oral dose of metronidazole can be taken by a pregnant woman if needed.

 The treatment regimen with tinidazole is usually a one-time dose.
 Pregnant women should not take tinidazole, because it is not yet clear whether this medicine is safe to use during pregnancy.